cyberchriz/Toolbox/README.md

 * CMake will automatically compile the GLSL shaders and embed them as C++ string literals into a header file (`spirv_bin.h`), which is typically located in your build directory (e.g., `../out/build/[VERSION]/generated/`).
 This requires `glslangValidator` to be installed and available in your system's PATH.
 * If you encounter issues with CMake, please ensure your environment variables are correctly configured for your operating system.

-**Using a different build system:**
+**Using a different build system (not encouraged):**
-* The library includes a fallback header, `spirv_bin_precompiled.h`, which contains precompiled binaries.
-This allows the code to work out-of-the-box without `glslangValidator` and significantly reduces compilation time.
+* The library includes a fallback header, `spirv_bin_precompiled.h`, which contains precompiled binaries (may be out of date!).
+This allows the code to work out-of-the-box; otherwise `glslangValidator` is required for shader compilation.
-* However, please note that any changes to the GLSL shader code will not be reflected in the precompiled binaries.
-You will need to use the CMake method to recompile and include your changes.
+* However, please note that any changes to the GLSL shader code will not automatically be reflected in the precompiled binaries.

 ---